PayToUse/PayToUse/README.md

 # Introduction

-Hello people!
+Hello everyone in GitHub!
+I would like you all to introduce myself.
 I'm Louie, aka.
-PayToUse, and i'm a content creator, programmer, music and video editor, and a gamer.
+PayToUse (LouieNotHere), and i'm an american content creator, programmer, and a music and video editor.

-What game i play is Minecraft, Roblox, osu! (osu!standard and osu!mania), and Geometry Dash.

-That would be all about my introduction, i can be active anytime you need me (at bedtime, not gonna respond to stuff, sorry for that)
+I'm a high school graduate (18), and i currently live in Houston, Texas, United States of America.

+About my programming, i started doing a job like this on mid november, 2022, and currently, I'm a beginner at scripting on JavaScript, a web designing expert, and I'm learning new lessons about coding on other languages like Python, etc.

+So that should be all about my introduction, feel free to ask anything about it :) (**tbh i can't respond to stuff when I'm currently offline, i apologize about that.**)

 # Active times

-US (**Houston, TX**) Time:
+US (**Houston, TX**, GMT -6) Time:

 Weekends: 18:00 - 9:00 (6:00 PM - 9:00 AM)